 Pancreatic cancer starts in the pancreas.
 Most pancreatic cancers are exocrine tumors.
 Pancreatic neuroendocrine tumors, or islet cell tumors, are less common but can often have a better prognosis.

 Whether you’re worried about developing pancreatic cancer, making decisions about treatment, or trying to stay well after treatment, we can help.
-Find detailed information in our Detailed Guide, or get a shorter, simpler version in our Overview Guide.
+Find detailed information in our Detailed Guide, or get a shorter, simpler version in If You Have Pancreatic Cancer.

 Learn about the causes of pancreatic cancer and what you might be able to do to help lower your risk.